Being a Good New Manager Is Not a Matter of Luck

 Be sure you set up your new managers to succeed by:

-While management fundamentals are an important starting point, make sure that any new manager training focuses on the critical few management situations that make the difference between an average and extraordinary manager at your company with respect to your unique strategy and culture.
+While management fundamentals are an important starting point, make sure that any new manager training focuses on the critical few management scenarios that matter most for their first twelve months in their new role.
+Then make sure to customize the content and approach to each person’s specific role and development needs.
+Common scenarios for new managers to get right include the willingness and capability to:

 — Set clear team goals and accountabilities